Pita

 Pro Tips

-- Best consumed within 24 hours for optimal texture
+- Best consumed within a few hours of baking for optimal texture and pocket definition

 Origin & Heritage